[Page updated: 1 August 2017]

-We’ve used this Petzl Nao headlamp the longest of any we have, for over a year, and we love it.
+We’ve used this Petzl Nao headlamp the longest of any we have, for over 1.5 years, and we love it.
 That said, there are still just a couple things we’d love to have fixed.
-The price for the Nao in January 2017 is very close to the newest iteration – the Petzl Nao+ Plus.
+The price for this Nao in January 2017 is very close to the newest iteration – the Petzl Nao+ Plus.
 If You don’t mind spending $185 vs $150 to get an even better light, let me point you to the Nao+ here.
 Please don’t confuse this headlamp with the original Petzl Nao – which only had 355 lumens.
 They are still selling online, and they are also called just Petzl Nao Headlamp.
 We sometimes call this one with 575 lumens the Petzl Nao 2 just to differentiate.
-We don’t review the Petzl Nao with 355 lumens here.
+We don’t review the Petzl Nao with 355 lumens here, and you shouldn’t buy one.

 The comprehensive Petzl Nao Headlamp Review follows.
 You can read it, or scroll down to the bottom of this page to see the 25 minute video!